 Company culture also plays a surprising role in keeping call center agent turnover low.
 Employees who enjoy coming to work and enjoy the people they work with are much more likely to stay with the company.
 Making your employees feel appreciated can go a long way in helping lower agent turnover.
 Focus on the good, and coach the bad.
 Since money is oftentimes an issue with agents, offering financial rewards for meeting metrics can help further motivate them.

 Call centers can be an exciting place to work, if you choose to make it that way.
 Be an awesome manager.
+Create a work life balance, and show you are invested in the wellness of your employees.
 If you treat your employees well, they'll do the same for you.

 Proper Call Center Employee Training